microsoft/debug-adapter-protocol/specification.md

 ### <a name="Requests_StepInTargets" class="anchor"></a>:leftwards_arrow_with_hook: StepInTargets Request

-This request retrieves the possible stepIn targets for the specified stack frame.
+This request retrieves the possible step-in targets for the specified stack frame.

 These targets can be used in the `stepIn` request.